alliedvision/examples/Trigger/README.md

 ## Supported driver and camera firmware
 ### Supported driver
 https://github.com/alliedvision/linux_nvidia_jetson
-Please make sure using version 1.1.0 or higher with JetPack version 4.4 (L4T 32.4.2) or higher.
+You can use this example version with Jetson driver version 3.0 or higher and JetPack 4.5.1 (L4T 32.5.1) or higher.

 ### Supported camera firmware
-Triggering is supported by firmware version 00.03.00.31919 or higher.
+Please use firmware version 00.08.00.6727174b or higher.
 To obtain the latest firmware for your Allied Vision MIPI CSI-2 camera, please contact our technical support team: https://www.alliedvision.com/en/support/contact-support-and-repair.html

 ## Available I/O controls